jjmchew/jjmchew.github.io/JS229/02-studyNotes.md

 - (only) functions form closures (not objects)
   - e.g., function declaration, function expression, assigning functions to properties
 - **closure** : when functions *close over* or *enclose* the lexical environment at their definition point, thus retaining access to (only) the variables (and most current values) required at the time of execution
+  - closures let a function access any variable that was in scope when the function was defined
   - closures use scope
   - only variables required will be part of the closure
   - closures are private data : it is impossible to access the value of variables in closures other than through the provided code

+- closures also help to organize code into data and associated behaviour that relies on that data (similar to objects)

 ### Higher-order functions
 - **higher-order functions** : are functions that